zarab33/mastery-quiz/README.md

 2. Then clone **your** fork to your computer.
 (Or to Cloud9 if you're on Windows.)

 3. Make sure you have ruby installed.
-To check your Ruby version, run the command below (Version 2.6.5 or higher should be fine).
+To check your Ruby version, run the command below (it should be version 2.7.3).

 ```
 $ ruby -v
 ```

-4. If required, use [RVM](https://rvm.io/) to install version `2.6.5`.
+4. If required, use [RVM](https://rvm.io/) to install version `2.7.3`.

 5. Install bundler.
 To do this, run: